Aspose/apireference.aspose.com/content/sites/aspose/slides/english/php-java/aspose.slides/bulletformat/setheight/_index.md

 ---
 title: setHeight
-second_title: Aspose.Sildes for Node.js via Java API Reference
+second_title: Aspose.Sildes for PHP via Java API Reference
 description:
 type: docs

-url: /node-java/aspose.slides/bulletformat/setheight/
+url: /php-java/aspose.slides/bulletformat/setheight/
 ---

-## setHeight(float value)  function
+## setHeight(float value)  method

  Returns or sets the bullet height of a paragraph with no inheritance.
  Value Float.NaN determines that bullet inherits height from the first portion in the paragraph.
  Read/write  float.

+### Returns
+void

 ---